 Member Aspnes indicated these signs are seen everywhere.
 She noted she mainly sees them on Interstate 35, which was pretty high and far off the road.
-You see them on the big interstate, and she has caught herself looking at the sign as approaching it; you are doing 55, the speed limit there, and as you approach it, you take a quick look, and as it changes, it was mildly distracting, not any more so than all the other things that go on.
+You see him on the big interstate, and she has caught herself looking at the sign as approaching it; you are doing 55, the speed limit there, and as you approach it, you take a quick look, and as it changes, it was mildly distracting, not any more so than all the other things that go on.
 But as it changes, you catch yourself going, what was that?
 You know?
 Was that something I cared about, and now I can't see it again because I won't go around?
 She noted the only one that would concern me in that respect was number five, the one by Brown Wilbert because Hwy 36, the traffic was a nightmare there all the time, and they do not need any more distractions on Highway 36.
 She was less concerned about these other three signs because they are on the more significant freeway, with more opportunities for people to stop being distracted by them.

 Member McGehee understood what Member Aspnes was saying.
-Still, she thought where sign four was located was a busy area.
-It looked like it was right at the interchange where Cleveland comes into 35W.
-There is also a way to get on 280 and that is always a problem with people who got on from 35W, and they are trying to get over, and you've got another lane of 280 coming in there, so there's five lanes of traffic.
+Still, she thought where sign four was located was a lousy area, where it looked like it was correct at the interchange, where Cleveland comes in, or where 35W and 35W got three lanes going this way.
+Then there's a way to get on 280, but there's always a problem with people who got on from 35W, and they are trying to get over, and you've got another lane of 280 coming in there, so there's five lanes of traffic.